How can I Vote?

 The making of a Polling Scheme is a reserved function of the Council and schemes must be updated at least every 10 years or in the event of any electoral boundary changes.
 The Register of Electors is then produced in accordance with the districts defined within the Scheme.
-The Polling Scheme was made by Cork County Council by resolution on 22nd February, 2021.
-This Scheme is effective from the 01st April 2021
+The Polling Scheme was made by Cork County Council by resolution on 22nd February 2021.
+This Scheme is effective from the 01st of April 2021

 The Polling Scheme can be viewed during normal office hours at the office of:

 - Cork County Council Headquarters, County Hall, Carrigrohane Road, T12R2NC, Tel: 021-4276891

 or to download from the following link: Polling Scheme for the County of Cork (pdf).

 Registering to vote is governed by the Electoral Act 1992 and is available on the Irish Statute Book, or in hard copy from the Government Publications Sales Office, in Dublin.
 Their address is as follows:

 Government Publications Sales Office,

 Sun Alliance House,